-California Rangeland Trust is pleased to announce the permanent conservation of the 2,918-acre Ichord Ranch, owned by Paul Ichord, in Merced County.
-Funding from the California Wildlife Conservation Board purchased a conservation easement to conserve rolling grasslands with a high density of vernal pools and associated rare and endangered species.
-The conservation easement will ensure the existing habitat will continue to be managed in a manner that promotes a stunning array of threatened and endangered species, conserving significant natural landscapes and habitat areas.
+In 2009, the conservation agreement on the 2,912-acre Ichord Ranch in Merced County was completed.
+The conservation agreement ensures the existing habitat will continue to be managed in a manner that promotes a stunning array of threatened and endangered species, conserving significant natural landscapes and habitat areas.

-The Ichord Ranch sits within the Merced Grasslands, one of the largest and most intact vernal pool grasslands habitat in the world.
-Eleven state or federally listed threatened or endangered species are known to be on the ranch, such as: succulent owl’s-clover, San Joaquin Valley Orcutt grass, Colusa grass, the California tiger salamander, the San Joaquin kit fox and Swainson’s hawk.
-The high concentration of vernal pools supported by the current grazing practices sustains this abundance of species and wildlife.
+The Ichord Ranch sits within the Merced Grasslands, one of the largest and most intact vernal pool grasslands habitats in the world.
+Eleven state or federally listed threatened or endangered species are known to be on the ranch like the succulent owl’s-clover, San Joaquin Valley orcutt grass, the California tiger salamander, the San Joaquin kit fox, and Swainson’s hawk.
+The high concentration of vernal pools supported by the current grazing practices sustains this abundance of plant species and wildlife.